crisperdue/prooftoys-site/content/mission.md

 **A:** If you are just trying to get today's homework done today, Prooftoys is probably not worth the effort.
-If you would like help getting through your homework for the rest of the year, then probably yes.
-Once you get familiar with the basics, the same concepts carry over directly to new topics in math.
+If you would like help getting through your homework for the rest of the year, then perhaps yes.
+Once you get familiar with the basics, the same concepts carry over directly to other topics.
 And if you want to strengthen your mathematical skills and your grasp of mathematical concepts, then Prooftoys should be able to really shine for you.

-**Q:** *Why should I spend time here when there are Khan Academy, Geogebra, Wolfram Alpha, and many other mathematics help websites?*
+**Q:** *Why should I spend time here when there are Khan Academy, Geogebra, Wolfram Alpha, and many other mathematics websites?*

 **A:** Prooftoys is about mathematical reasoning.
 The user interface keeps you always in control while assuring that your reasoning is